 https://www.xing.com/app/share?op=data_protection

-Furthermore, this website uses LinkedIn interfaces.
-These are operated by LinkedIn Corporation, 2029 Stierlin Court, Mountain View, CA 94043, USA (hereinafter referred to as “LinkedIn”).
+LinkedIn interfaces are operated by LinkedIn Corporation, 2029 Stierlin Court, Mountain View, CA 94043, USA (hereinafter referred to as “LinkedIn”).
 If you visit a page that contains such a button, a direct connection is established between your browser and the LinkedIn servers, which are thus informed about the use of our websites under your IP address.
 If you use the plug-in while logged in at LinkeIn, you can share or link our content there.
 This enables you to assign your visit to our website.
 The website operator has no influence over the nature and scope of the data that the plugin transmits to LinkedIn’s servers.

 If you do not want LinkedIn to associate the information collected through our website with your LinkedIn account, you must log out of LinkedIn before visiting our website.